 - Red Lists can help streamline decision making about the location of urban and agricultural development.

 The publication is available at the Pretoria National Botanical Garden and the Kirstenbosch National Botanical Garden’s bookshop.
 There is a limited print edition of only 1000 copies.
-More information on SANBI’s Threatened Species Programme and the plant Red List is available on www.sanbi.org.za.
+More information on SANBI’s Threatened Species Programme and the plant Red List is available at SANBI.

 For those who want to take action and play their part, SANBI involves members of the public in threatened plant conservation.
 The Custodians of Rare and Endangered Wildflowers programme (CREW) is an extensive civil society network.
 CREW volunteers gather information on the status of threatened plant populations in the wild and provide valuable data for monitoring and conservation purposes.
 Groups of volunteers engage local municipalities in conservation projects to conserve critically sites for threatened species.